 Peatlands cover approximately 4 million Km2 of land worldwide, and provide a third of global wetland resources.
 They are found in all parts of the world but predominately in the boreal, subarctic and tropical regions.
 While the majority of peatlands are found in Eurasia and North America, they are also found in Patagonia, Ethiopia, Table Mountain in South Africa, Mongolia and Iran.
 Importantly, new peatland areas are also still being discovered, including the world’s largest tropical peatland discovered beneath Congo Basin forests in 2017 (Dargie et al., 2017).

-Peatlands are major contributors to biological diversity of regions globally and provide a variety of goods and services in the form of forestry, energy, flood mitigation and maintaining reliable supplies of clean water.
+Peatlands are major contributors to biological diversity globally and provide a variety of goods and services in the form of forestry, energy, flood mitigation and maintaining reliable supplies of clean water.
 Owing to future climate change, the most important function of peatlands in the 21st century is that of a carbon store and sink.
 Covering only about 3% of the Earth’s land area, they hold the equivalent of half of the carbon that is in the atmosphere as carbon dioxide (CO2).

 Upload to this page

 Add your photos, text, videos, etc. to this page.

 - Featured Articles

 - County Focus